BlitzRank: Principled Zero-shot Ranking Agents with Tournament Graphs: Tournament Graph Framework

+Algorithm~\ref{alg:tournament-sort-main} leaves two choices open: the ordering among SCCs with equal condensation in-reach, and the representative selected from each SCC.
+The correctness and termination guarantees hold for any choice, but query efficiency depends on them.
+A natural heuristic for both is to \emph{prioritize the least-resolved entity}.
+Among SCCs with equal condensation in-reach, we query those with lower out-reach (highest positional uncertainty) and select the representative vertex with the smallest~$\kappa_G$ (fewest established relationships), concentrating effort where information gain is highest.
+We denote this fully specified schedule $\tournamentsort^{\dagger}$ (defined in Appendix~\ref{sec:query-complexity}) and use it in all experiments (Section~\ref{sec:experiments}).

-\textbf{Query Complexity.} The worst-case query count is $\binom{n}{2}$, but in practice \tournamentsort{} terminates much sooner.
-For example, Figure~\ref{fig:horses} shows \tournamentsort{} achieves the optimal $7$ queries.
-For top-1 selection ($m=1$), we prove that the algorithm terminates in at most $\lceil(n-1)/(k-1)\rceil$ queries -- each query eliminates at least $k-1$ candidates from contention (Proposition~\ref{thm:top-1-complexity}).
-For general $m$, once tie-breaking in Algorithm~\ref{alg:tournament-sort-main} is canonicalized, we conjecture a bound of $O((n-1)/(k-1) + (m-1)/(k-1)\cdot\log_k m)$, decomposing into a \emph{candidate reduction} term and a \emph{frontier refinement} term (Conjecture~\ref{conj:query-complexity}).
-Empirically, across configurations with $n$ from $100$ to $800$ and $k$ from $5$ to $50$, the observed query counts remain within a factor of $1.25$ of this conjectured form (Figure~\ref{fig:q-vs-m-grid}), suggesting the bound is tight up to lower-order terms.
+The termination proof gives a worst-case bound of $\binom{n}{2}$ queries, but in practice \tournamentsort{} terminates much sooner: Figure~\ref{fig:horses} shows it achieves the optimal $7$ queries on the 25-horses instance.
+For top-1 selection ($m=1$), each query eliminates at least $k-1$ candidates, giving at most $\lceil(n-1)/(k-1)\rceil$ queries (Proposition~\ref{thm:top-1-complexity}).
+For general $m$, we conjecture that $\tournamentsort^{\dagger}$ achieves $O((n-1)/(k-1) + (m-1)/(k-1)\cdot\log_k m)$, decomposing into a \emph{candidate reduction} term and a \emph{frontier refinement} term (Conjecture~\ref{conj:query-complexity}).
+Empirically, observed query counts remain within a factor of $1.25$ of this form across $n$ from $100$ to $800$ and $k$ from $5$ to $50$ (Figure~\ref{fig:q-vs-m-grid}), suggesting the bound is tight up to lower-order terms.
 A formal proof for $m>1$ remains open; see Appendix~\ref{sec:query-complexity} for details.